-Most common diseases of Indian bred dogs like canine hyp dysplasia appear at this age.
-So, study the symptoms well and take your dog to a registered veterinary practitioner in case such situations arise.
+Most common diseases of Indian bred dogs like canine hyp dysplasia, ear infections, bent hind legs can happen to any dog.
+Take your dog to a registered veterinary practitioner in case such situations arise.

 Lack of appetite is also observed during this age at times.
-For not-so-severe cases, you may administer Himalaya Liv52(syrup or tabs) twice a day for 1-2 days to stimulate your dog’s appetite.
-In case, your dog has gastrointestinal disorders, referring to a prescription diet under the guidance of a veterinarian can be helpful.
+For not-so-severe cases, you may administer Himalaya Liv52(syrup or tabs) or other appetite stimulants of various brands twice a day for 1-2 days.
+In case, your dog has gastrointestinal disorders, referring to a prescription diet under the guidance of a veterinarian can be immensely helpful.

-If you have more questions regarding your Labrador dog/puppy and his/her maintenance , feel free to reach us via the chat option from the bottom-right corner of this page.
+If you have more questions regarding your Labrador dog/puppy and his/her maintenance , feel free to leave a comment below or reach us via the chat option from the bottom-right corner of this page.
 We have access to registered veterinary practitioners who can help your dog regardless of breed/age.